Aswath-Senthilkumar/twilio_reminder/README.md

 ## Conclusion

 You now have a complete Twilio Reminder System that makes outbound calls, records them, transcribes spoken responses via Google Speech-to-Text, and logs all data in MongoDB.
+You will need a paid Twilio account to perform all the above mentioned functionalities.